Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Main symptoms: itching, dryness, redness, eczema

-What is atopic dermatitis?
-Definition and main symptoms
+What is Neurodermatitis?
+Definition and Main Symptoms

-Age group | Typical positions | Special features |
+| Age Group | Typical Areas | Specifics |

-Infants (0-2 years) | Face, scalp, extensor surfaces | Cradle cap, weeping eczema |
+| Infants (0-2 years) | Face, scalp, extensor surfaces | Cradle cap, weeping eczema |

-Toddlers (2-12 years) | Elbows, backs of knees, wrists | Lichenification (thickening) |
+| Toddlers (2-12 years) | Elbow creases, knee bends, wrists | Lichenification (thickening) |

-Teenagers/Adults | Hands, feet, neck, eyelids | Chronic, dry eczema |
+| Adolescents/Adults | Hands, feet, neck, eyelids | Chronic, dry eczema |

-Causes and triggers: The role of the skin barrier
+Causes and Triggers: The Role of the Skin Barrier

 Various factors play a role:

-Genetic factors
+Genetic Factors

 - Overactive immune system

-Environmental factors
+Environmental Factors

 - Dry air and climate change